ArshitG/Data-Analysis-Projects/README.md

 This project contains alot of python coding without any important libraries such as Pandas or Numphy.
 This analysis was done using the basic python to understand all the processes of what is happening before using any libraries to cut short that process.
 I was able to understand the logics used in Data analysis in this project, and working with real-life datasets is always fun!
 Here's a breif Introduction of what I did in the project:

+* A [dataset](https://www.kaggle.com/lava18/google-play-store-apps) containing data about approximately ten thousand Android apps from Google Play.
+You can download the data set directly from this [link](https://dq-content.s3.amazonaws.com/350/googleplaystore.csv).
+* A [dataset](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) containing data about approximately seven thousand iOS apps from the App Store.
+You can download the data set directly from this [link](https://dq-content.s3.amazonaws.com/350/AppleStore.csv).

 `Our aim in this project is to find mobile app profiles that are profitable for the App Store and Google Play markets.
 We're working as data analysts for a company that builds Android and iOS mobile apps, and our job is to enable our team of developers to make data-driven decisions with respect to the kind of apps they build.`